mahshad123/COnvec-Optimization-Course/README.md

-# COnvec-Optimization-Course
+# Convex-Optimization-Course
-All the homework for Convex decomposition
+All the homework for Convex optimization